Welcome to today's edition of the Rush 24-7 podcast.

 He's just ramming it right back down her throat.

-So he's out there saying, This feels really good.
+So he's out there saying, this feels really good.

 This feels like I imagined when I was talking to my kindergarten teacher.

-You look at the turnout in uh the state of Iowa last night, and one of the things that you might be able to conclude just from Iowa is that the baby boomers' turn is over.
+You look at the turnout in the state of Iowa last night, and one of the things that you might be able to conclude just from Iowa is that the baby boomers' turn is over.

-Younger people who have a totally different set of values and political identity, uh, and have no memory of whatever the 90s was, great or bad with the Clintons.
+But Obama won this thing by getting people who had never participated before, younger people who have a totally different set of values and political identity and have no memory of whatever the 90s was, great or bad, with the Clintons.

 Quick timeouts.